marian-nmt/marian/vs/README.md

    Microsoft's C++ name mangling makes a distinction between `class` and `struct` objects, so definitions and forward declaration must match.
    See [this pdf](https://www.agner.org/optimize/calling_conventions.pdf), page 27, for more information.

+   _Note_: This fix was invalidated by commit # from @frankseide

 8. __Fix unresolved external due to a removed #include directive__
    There was an include directive removed from MSVC compilation, but this prevented the build of the project.
    I'm not sure why this was removed; the comment is:

         #ifndef _WIN32  // TODO: remove this once I updated the Linux-side makefile